zth/rescript-relay/rescript-relay-documentation/docs/the-compiler.md

 ## How RescriptRelay uses the Relay compiler

 When you run the compiler, you run `rescript-relay-compiler` and not `relay-compiler` - why is that?
-Well, it's because RescriptRelay ships a thin layer on top of `relay-compiler`, that sets up the configuration the Relay compiler needs to produce Reason automatically.
+Well, it's because RescriptRelay ships a thin layer on top of `relay-compiler`, that sets up the configuration the Relay compiler needs to produce ReScript automatically.
 It also enforces a more strict configuration of Relay that RescriptRelay needs to do its thing.